 The transportation of Guests and baggage on cruises operated by NCL (Bahamas) Ltd. of Level 7, 99 Elizabeth Street, Sydney NSW 2000 (“Norwegian”, “Norwegian Cruise Line”, "NCL", “we” or “our”) is governed by the terms and conditions of the “Customer Contract” which is comprised of the terms and conditions contained in this Guest Ticket Contract document, your booking confirmation (whether hard copy or electronic), the Guest Conduct Policy and other applicable Norwegian policies.
 The Customer Contract contains information that affects your legal rights, and we recommend that you read the terms carefully.
 A copy of the Guest Conduct Policy and other applicable Norwegian policies can be obtained online at www.ncl.com or a hard copy sent to you upon request.

-Norwegian enters into the Customer Contract for itself and as agent for NCL (Bahamas) Ltd. doing business as Norwegian Cruise Line and its subsidiaries, affiliates, agents, assigns, as well as the vessel upon which the voyage was booked or any vessel substituted in its place, including the Master and crew of the vessel(s) for Guest's voyage.
+Norwegian enters into the Customer Contract for itself and as agent for NCL (Bahamas) Ltd. doing business as Norwegian Cruise Line and its parent companies, subsidiaries, affiliates, agents, assigns, as well as the vessel upon which the voyage was booked or any vessel substituted in its place, including the Master and crew of the vessel(s) for Guest's voyage.
 The "Guest" is each person whose name appears on the face of the Guest ticket and/or who uses the ticket for passage on the voyage described in the ticket, and includes any accompanying minors, and any of their heirs, successors, assigns or representatives.